SummaryRead the full fact sheet

-Some of the common causes of side effects from medicines include:
+Some of the causes of side effects from medicines include:

-- failing to take the dose correctly – for example, at the right time of day or with food or drinks
+- failing to take the dose correctly – for example, at the right time of day or with food or water

 - overdosing – taking more than the recommended dose

 - allergies to ingredients of the medicine

 - combining the medicine with alcohol or certain foods – for example, some older types of antidepressants can cause life-threatening side effects when combined with cheeses and a range of other foods (and alcoholic drinks)

-- taking medicines stored at home but no longer prescribed
+- taking medicines stored at home but no longer required

 - taking medicines that have expired